-- 2. The patient is not officially enrolled on study and may not begin study treatment until they are enrolled on Segment A. If the patient is found to be not eligible for the study, the site will indicate this in the data system. - 3.
-Patients should not be enrolled more than 14 days prior to the planned initiation of conditioning.
-If initiation of conditioning has not started within 14 days of enrollment, the Protocol Coordinator and Protocol Chairs and Officer must be notified. - 4.
+- 1. The patient is not officially enrolled on study and may not begin study treatment until they are enrolled on Segment A. If the patient is found to be not eligible for the study, the site will indicate this in the data system. - 2.
+Patients should not be enrolled into Segment A more than 14 days prior to the planned initiation of conditioning.
+If initiation of conditioning has not started within 14 days of enrollment, the Protocol Coordinator and Protocol Chairs and Officer must be notified. - 3.
 A visit schedule based on transplant date is displayed in the Forms Grid.